Healthy Homes and what you need to know

 The next step after the assessment is getting fully compliant.
 Once an assessment is done we can have our trusted team of tradesmen get each property up to scratch and Healthy Homes Certified.

-We want properties to kick this off as soon as possible – getting there will become a sprint the closer we get to 1st July 2021 so naturally demand and therefore price will escalate.
+We want properties to kick this off as soon as possible – getting this is going to become a sprint the closer to your deadline so naturally demand and therefore price will escalate.

 If you’re after more detailed guidelines have a look at the official breakdown from Tenancy Services.
-And for any specific questions get in touch – we can advise or will be able to put you in touch with one of our experts.
+And for any specific questions get in touch – we recommend all advice should be sought from a professional property manager before making decisions regarding the above – or we can put you in touch with one of our experts.